Rural and isolated holiday cottages in Highlands of Scotland

 If you want to be totally remote in an isolated cottage then try to rent a Highland bothy - they will provide a completely different experience of a self-catering holiday as they don't have electricity and often are some distance from a road.
 The Scottish highlands has a wealth of self catering cottages, houses, lodges and castles to rent - we only feature luxury holiday cottages on our site but there is plenty of other accommodation in the area, including luxury hotels and bed and breakfasts.

 From Oban you can reach many of the Scottish Islands - where a unique and unforgettable holiday experience can be found, with some of the clearest sea water, sandy beaches and rugged coastlines.
+The area is famous for the car touring route The north coast 500.
 Often you will have the beaches to yourself and the more remote you are staying the less likely you are to see anyone!

 The Highlands are beautiful in every season, and a secluded holiday cottage here will give you the opportunity to explore this fantastic, remote part of Scotland.